Explore Mount Vernon

 While known best as the general who achieved independence for his nation and his county's first President, George Washington's heart and mind was rarely far from his gardens and farms at Mount Vernon.

-George Washington created a fine landscape and beautiful gardens, but he hired trained gardeners to maintain them.
+George Washington envisioned a fine landscape and beautiful gardens, but to create and maintain the spaces both enslaved and hired trained gardeners were needed.
 Washington's first gardener was hired in 1762.
 In 1771 he again looked for a gardener and wanted a "Man that will labor hard, knowing at the same time how to keep a Garden in good Order and Sow Seed in their proper season."
 Washington continued, "In short a good Kitchen Gardener is what I want."

 As Washington redesigned the landscape, the gardens became more specialized and he looked for gardeners with a more diverse skill set.
 In 1788 he wanted "...a complete Kitchen Gardener with a competent knowledge of Flowers and a Greenhouse."
 Washington gave his gardeners a free hand in their activities as long as they submitted weekly reports and provided the fruits and vegetables he needed for the table.